Maxime Teixeira

-Maxime Teixeira (born 18 January 1989) is a French professional tennis player.
-He competes mainly on the ATP Challenger Tour and ITF Futures circuit, both in singles and doubles.
-He reached his highest ATP singles ranking of World No. 154 in March 2012, and his highest ATP doubles ranking of World No. 256 in July 2015.
+Maxime Teixeira (born 18 January 1989) is a French former professional tennis player.
+He competed mainly on the ATP Challenger Tour and ITF Futures circuit, both in singles and doubles.
+He reached his highest ATP singles ranking of World No. 154 in March 2012, and his highest ATP doubles ranking of No. 256 in July 2015.

+Career

 He claimed his first Challenger singles title by winning the 2011 Open Prévadiès Saint–Brieuc in Saint-Brieuc, France.
 He won against Benoît Paire 6–3, 6–0.

 He qualified for his first Grand Slam tournament at the 2011 French Open, where he reached the second round before being defeated by third seed Roger Federer.